Web3NL/motoko-book/src/common-programming-concepts/objects-and-classes/classes.md

 {{#include _mo/classes1.mo:d}}
 ```

-Now this class is not very useful and we could just have declared an object in stead of declaring a class and instantiating it.
+Now this class is not very useful and we could just have declared an object instead of declaring a class and instantiating it.

 Let declare a class that takes some arguments, instantiate two objects with it and use those objects: